crwgrant/ai_weather_app/README.md

 ## Usage

+Once the server is running, navigate to `http://127.0.0.1:8000/` in your web browser.

+Enter a valid US zip code into the input field and click "Get Weather".

+*   The latest weather data for the zip code will be fetched from OpenWeatherMap and displayed.
+*   The fetched data will be saved to the local SQLite database (`dev.db`).
+*   Previously saved historical data for the *same zip code* will be displayed in a second table below the latest results.
+*   Each row in the historical data table has a "Delete" button that allows you to remove that specific entry from the database after confirmation.

-Once the server is running, you can access the weather endpoint using a web browser or a tool like `curl`:
+You can also access the raw weather data API endpoint directly using a tool like `curl`:

 ```bash
 curl http://127.0.0.1:8000/weather/{zip_code}